gregmoille/pyLLE/README.md

 <br>

-To analyze the dispersion just the *Analyze* method with the correct parameters listed in the [docs](http://pylle.readthedocs.io/en/latest/source/pyLLE.html)
+To analyze the dispersion just the *Analyze*

 ```python
 solver.Analyze(plot=True,